Fulgurance/ISM/README.md

-        -eibc   enableinstallbychroot   Enable softwares install by chroot -dibc   disableinstallbychroot  Disable softwares install by chroot -srp    setrootpath     Set the default root path where to install softwares -sa     setarchitecture Set the default target architecture for the compiler -sbo    setbuildoptions Set the default CPU flags for the compiler -smo    setmakeoptions  Set the default parallel make jobs number for the compiler -ssn    setsystemname   Set the name of the future installed system -stn    settargetname   Set the default machine target for the compiler -sca    setchrootarchitecture   Set the default chroot target architecture for the compiler -scbo   setchrootbuildoptions   Set the default chroot CPU flags for the compiler -scmo   setchrootmakeoptions    Set the default chroot parallel make jobs number for the compiler -scsn   setchrootsystemname     Set the name of the future chroot installed system -sctn   setchroottargetname     Set the default chroot machine target for the compiler -sdm    setdefaultmirror        Set the default mirror for ISM
+        -eibc   enableinstallbychroot   Enable softwares install by chroot -dibc   disableinstallbychroot  Disable softwares install by chroot -srp    setrootpath     Set the default root path where to install softwares -sdm    setdefaultmirror        Set the default mirror for ISM -sstn   setsystemtargetname     Set the default machine target for the compiler -ssa    setsystemarchitecture   Set the default system architecture for the compiler -ssmo   setsystemmakeoptions    Set the default parallel make jobs number for the compiler -ssbo   setsystembuildoptions   Set the default CPU flags for the compiler -ssn    setsystemname   Set the name of the future installed system -ssfn   setsystemfullname       Set the full name of the future installed system -ssi    setsystemid     Set the id of the future installed system -ssr    setsystemrelease        Set the release of the future installed system -sscn   setsystemcodename       Set the code name of the future installed system -ssd    setsystemdescription    Set the description of the future installed system -ssv    setsystemversion        Set the version of the future installed system -ssac   setsystemansicolor      Set the ANSI color of the future installed system -sscn   setsystemcpename        Set the CPE name of the future installed system -sshu   setsystemhomeurl        Set the home url of the future installed system -sssu   setsystemsupporturl     Set the support url of the future installed system -ssbru  setsystembugreporturl   Set the bug report url of the future installed system -ssppu  setsystemprivacypolicyurl       Set the privacy policy url of the future installed system -ssbi   setsystembuildid        Set the build id of the future installed system -ssv    setsystemvariant        Set the variant of the future installed system -ssvi   setsystemvariantid      Set the variant id of the future installed system -sctn   setchroottargetname     Set the default chroot machine target for the compiler -sca    setchrootarchitecture   Set the default chroot target architecture for the compiler -scmo   setchrootmakeoptions    Set the default chroot parallel make jobs number for the compiler -scbo   setchrootbuildoptions   Set the default chroot CPU flags for the compiler -scn    setchrootname   Set the name of the future chroot installed system -scfn   setchrootfullname       Set the full name of the future chroot installed system -sci    setchrootid     Set the id of the future chroot installed system -scr    setchrootrelease        Set the release of the future chroot installed system -sccn   setchrootcodename       Set the code name of the future chroot installed system -scd    setchrootdescription    Set the description of the future chroot installed system -scv    setchrootversion        Set the version of the future chroot installed system -scac   setchrootansicolor      Set the ANSI color of the future chroot installed system -sccn   setchrootcpename        Set the CPE name of the future chroot installed system -schu   setchroothomeurl        Set the home url of the future chroot installed system -scsu   setchrootsupporturl     Set the support url of the future chroot installed system -scbru  setchrootbugreporturl   Set the bug report url of the future chroot installed system -scppu  setchrootprivacypolicyurl       Set the privacy policy url of the future chroot installed system -scbi   setchrootbuildid        Set the build id of the future chroot installed system -scv    setchrootvariant        Set the variant of the future chroot installed system -scvi   setchrootvariantid      Set the variant id of the future chroot installed system
 ```

 ## About